davidk/part-fillers/README.md

 Markdown are pretty easy :)

 Bottom of the basement stuff is avoided where possible/known.
 No point in buying crappy stuff; it'll just get thrown away for better parts or blow up stuff down the line.
+If you see something cost effective

 ## Mouser